 1. How can I minimize my makeup for traveling?

 One of the best ways to minimize your makeup is by only taking what you know you will use.
 Do not take more than the necessities.
 Limit the number of eyeshadows you pack, try taking just one palette that has a good selection of shades that will work for both daytime and evening looks.
 Choose products that can be used for multiple purposes.
 Eyeshadows can be used as eyeliner and brow powder, while lipstick can also be used as a cream blush.

 2. How do you pack makeup when traveling?

-A great way to save space when packing is to bring with you travel sizes of your products if possible.
+A great way to save space when you pack makeup for travel is to bring with travel sizes of your products if possible.
 Another great tip is to use tape to secure the lids/tops and prevent them from accidentally opening.
 You can also secure your liquid products by putting them in Ziploc bags, that way if they happen to leak, the product won’t be all over the place.
 Make sure your makeup bag is packed safely and securely, you could buy a makeup bag that is padded or you could simply pack your makeup bag in the middle of your bag/suitcase and pad it with your clothing.